November 11, 2022

 A short history lesson reveals the answer:

-After years of avoiding it, the US officially joined WWI in 1917 when it declared war on Germany.
+After years of avoiding WW1, the United States officially joined the conflict in 1917 when it declared war on Germany.

 However, not enough men volunteered for the armed forces to make the US military a strong fighting force in Europe.

 So, Congress passed the Selective Service Act in 1917.
-This gave the president—Woodrow Wilson at the time—the power to draft soldiers.
+This gave the president—Woodrow Wilson at the time—the power to draft soldiers by random lottery.

-After WW1, Selective Service drafting continued in small amounts.
+After WW1, Selective Service drafting continued in small amounts in the United States.
 It ramped up again for the Korean War, although it exempted men who served in WWII.

-Then, drafting ramped up yet again for the Vietnam War—perhaps the most well-known US military conflict when it comes to issues surrounding the draft.
+Then, drafting ramped up again for the Vietnam War—perhaps the most well-known US military conflict regarding issues surrounding the draft.

 The Selective Service registration requirement paused after the Vietnam War ended in 1972.
 However, President Jimmy Carter reinstated it in 1980 in response to the USSR’s invasion of Afghanistan.